nicola-deb/software-testing-portfolio/README.md

 **Testing**
 <br>
-- **Postman API Testing Tool:** Ensured the REST API endpoints function as intended for the POST, GET, PUT and DELETE requests.<br>
+- **Postman API Testing Tool:** Test the REST API endpoints function as intended for the POST, GET, PUT and DELETE requests.<br>
 - **Python Scripting:** Interactive script to Add/Delete a given number of users in batch for quick set-up of environment & performance testing.<br>

 To Be Added: